 Result of the uncertainty calculation is reported in Annex D.

-3.6 Comparison with baseline year
+3.6 Comparison with baseline period results

-2022 is the first PAS 2060:2014 certification year, and therefore is used as baseline period subsequently.
+This section will be completed in subsequent years.
+2023 is the first PAS 2060:2014 certification year, and therefore will be used as baseline period subsequently.